 Serene foam is a fairly new product.
 The foam consists of air pockets that help cool the mattress while you are sleeping.
 The serene foam provides all the contouring benefits of memory foam without the uncomfortable heat that memory foam mattresses often create.
 The coolness of the serene foam also prevents couples from getting too hot when they sleep next to each other.

-If you’re interested in trying serene foam, the SONU Sleep System is a multilayer mattress including latex, memory foam, and high-resilience foams encased in serene foam.
+If you’re interested in trying serene foam, the SONU Sleep System is a multilayer mattress including memory foam and high-resilience foams encased in Serene foam.
 The mattress is perfect for cuddling couples, or those who generally prefer side sleeping.